"I apologize for the length of this letter; I didn't have time to make it shorter.” – Mark Twain

-Specifically as a manager, it’s important to take the job of manager for the right reasons.
-Doing it for the money, is one of 5 reasons we’ve found people become managers for the wrong reason.
+Specifically as a manager, it's important to take the job of manager for the right reasons.
+Doing it for the money, is one of 6 reasons we've found people become poor managers for the wrong reason.

 4) Humility is a key trait for leaders.

 Being uncomfortable, and even afraid, is a prerequisite to the path for personal development and authentic leadership. #leadership

 Becoming a manager is a career change.
 It's intimidating for anyone.
 As you get promoted beyond front line manager, there are constant, new challenges.

 To be a strong leader, you must embrace the changes you need to make.
 The best way to do that is to approach every role as a learning opportunity.
 Look for ways to develop yourself and seek feedback regularly from your team.

 Here's some good posts to help you start your learning journey: